Ritesh-zt0/riteshkumar.github_portfolio.io/README.md

 * Bellabeat Case Study: This case study involved the usage of data analytics to complete the task of Analysing data from smart devices can help us understand the ways consumers use our product and to launch products that will help them and help in growth opportunities for the company.
 Solved using R language in Kaggle notebook.
 [Bellabeat Case Study Link.](https://www.kaggle.com/code/eta43riteshkumar/bellabeat-case-study-2-gdac)

-* Cyclistic Bike-Share Case Study: This case study in progress is regarding Cyclistic Bike-Share focusing on solving the task: Analysing data from annual and casual memebers alongside historical bike trip data to identify trends and launch products/strategies that will help in growth opportunities for the company.
+* Cyclistic Bike-Share Case Study: This case study in progress is regarding Cyclistic Bike-Share focusing on solving the task: Analysing data from annual and casual members alongside historical bike trip data to identify trends on how casual and annual members use the service alongside their preferred travelling days, duration of their travel, and which type of bikes are used, for growth opportunities of the company as well as how we can convert casual members to annual members.
 [Cyclistic Bike-Share Case Study Link.](https://www.kaggle.com/code/eta43riteshkumar/cyclistic-bike-share-case-study-gda)